mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2019/2019-03-18-Nested-ESXi-Templates.md

 /sbin/auto-backup.sh
 ```

-The issue was that all of the hosts were still coming up with the same MAC
+The issue was that all the hosts were still coming up with the same MAC
 address.
 So, not sure what was going on here in my scenario, but possibly this
 may save someone else the headache I went through on this.